muarshad01/DeepSeek/Notes/lecture12_notes.md

 * 35:00

-different from each other and W V1 W V2 V3 and V4 are different.
-How do I 35:11 achieve both these things?
-Because it seems that to reduce this I need to share some content over here.
-So it 35:17 seems impossible to achieve both of these things, right?
-How MQA reduced the size of the KV cache by making all these 35:24 colors the same.
-But how can we do this by having different values in KV matrix?
-35:29
-How can we reduce the size of the KV cache while still maintain good language model 35:35 performance?
-That's what DeepSync achieved with the multi head latent retention.
-And it's a beautiful thing 35:42 what they did to answer this question.
-But to answer this question, they asked a simpler 35:48

-***

 question.
 They thought about it differently.
 The way they thought about it was uh what if we don't have to cache 35:55 the keys and the values separately.
 So currently what's happening is that the keys and the values are being cached